 White House tours

-++ Access for foreign nationals to public tours of the White House as part of an Embassy-sponsored program ended in 2011.
-As such, the Embassy is unable to facilitate or arrange tours of the White House for members of the Australian public. ++
+*** The Embassy is unable to facilitate or arrange tours of the White House for members of the Australian public.

 Further details can be found on The White House website.

 Other attractions in Washington DC include the iconic US Capitol Building and National Mall, the city’s many famous monuments and memorials, the world-class Smithsonian Institution museums, galleries and National Zoo, the National Archives and Arlington National Cemetery.

 The National Park Service (NPS) arranges tours of many of these sites, as well as others in and around the city.